viridia/klendathu3/Notes.md

   * Drag links between cards?
   * Murally-style dragging of cards?
 I kind of like that idea...
 * Cloudwatch-style collapsing columns.
+* Filter terms: multiple label clauses - each clause is OR, each term is AND.